Miscreants hack woman to death, sever her legs to take away anklets: Police | Law-Order

 - India

-A 55-year-old woman was hacked to death in a rural area of Jaipur district on Tuesday with the unidentified assailants also severed her legs just to take away her silver anklets, police said.
+A 55-year-old woman was hacked to death in a rural area of Jaipur district on Tuesday with the unidentified assailants also severing her legs just to take away her silver anklets, police said.

 The woman’s body lying in a pool of blood in a forested area of Khatepura village under the Jamwaramgarh police station was found by villagers in the afternoon, Circle Officer Lakhan Meena said.